malasie/malasie/README.md

 </br>
 <h2> What am I working on now? </h2>
-<p> I'm mostly working with Python, C# and Java. </br>
+<p> I'm mostly working with Python, C# and SQL. </br>
-One of my current projects I'm most excited about is related to Natural Language Processing.
-It will focus on techniques like Keyword Extraction, Name-Etnity Recognition and Topic Modeling. </br>
+I'm currently working on building CAVE application in Unity for virtual sculpting. </br>
+I'm also taking part in a project, focused on analysing medical data to predict the likelihood that a patient has aneurysm. </br>
 In my free time I'm trying to improve my knowledge and skills in Data Science, Machine Learning and programming languages in general.
  </p>
  </br>